Collector Groups

 3. On the Add Collector Group modal, complete the following fields:

 • Collector Group Name.
-Type a name for the Collector Group.
+Type a name for the collector group.

 • Generate Alert on Collector Outage.
 Toggle this option on to specify that the platform should generate an event if a Data Collector has an outage, or toggle it off if the platform should not generate an event if a Data Collector has an outage.